Please ensure Javascript is enabled for purposes of website accessibility google-site-verification: googlef808c1b232295a4e.html

 Sensory Changes

-Slower responses to external stimuli may be seen in any of the major senses—hearing, sight, taste, touch and smell.
+Sensory changes and slower responses to external stimuli may be seen in any significant sense—hearing, sight, taste, touch, and smell.
 These can be difficult for pet owners to identify but may be noticed as a lack of interest in food or a slow response at attempts to engage in play.

 Behavioral Changes